Presidential Inaugurations: History and Little Known Facts

 After taking the oath of office, President Washington gave a few remarks about his plans and goals for the new country.
 Since that time, it has become tradition for the incoming president to give what is known as an Inaugural Address immediately after being sworn in.
 President Washington has the distinction of giving the shortest address in history when he was sworn in for his second term in office.
 It was a mere 135 words.

-President Thomas Jefferson was very bitter against many of the nation's newspapers and was vocal about it during the speech at his second inauguration.
+President Thomas Jefferson was very bitter against many of the nation's newspapers and was vocal about it during the speech at his second ceremony.
 During his entire first term as president, the papers were constantly filled with reports of him fathering children with one of his slaves, Sally Hemings.

 President Lincoln's advisers were concerned about the course of events that would transpire after his inauguration address.
 Tensions were running high between the north and south, and several southern states had declared their plans to secede from the Union.
 The tone of his speech could possibly spur on a civil war.